Skip to Content

 Educational Program – Youth 4 German Cinema

-Celebrating 10 years at the 2023 Berlin & Beyond Film Festival, Youth 4 German Cinema is an educational program organized in collaboration with the Language Program of the Goethe-Institut San Francisco and the online youth portal Step Into German.
+Having celebrated 10 years at the 2023 Berlin & Beyond Film Festival, Youth 4 German Cinema is an educational program organized in collaboration with the Language Program of the Goethe-Institut San Francisco and the online youth portal Step Into German.
 The program’s goals are to increase multicultural awareness among students and educate them on the subject of international film and film criticism, as well as provide an entry point for youth to the world of German cinema.
 Our programming includes a youth jury, mentored talks with film experts, and the festival field trips, which welcome registered students from across Northern California to free screenings.

 More information about Step Into German and the Youth 4 German Cinema program